caiks/WBOT02/README.md

 Model 39 onwards - TODO

 If `unique_records` is set to an non-zero integer, e.g. `"unique_records" : 333`, the list of previous records are compared for uniqueness.
 That is, in this example the current record must be unique amongst the previous 333 records in order for it not to be rejected.
 The idea is to prevent pauses in the action or relatively still areas of background from causing the *slices* to fill up with only a few distinct *events*.
 Note that in these examples the `unique_records` functionality is only used after *model* 39.
 It is useful in later modes and is not really necessary for modes with a large random element.

+If `entropy_minimum` is set to some non-zero positive real number, e.g. `"entropy_minimum" : 1.2`, records with lower entropies will be rejected.
+See also the discussion about [browsing entropies](#interactive_entropies) above.
+Note that the `entropy_minimum` functionality is only used after *model* 47, when it was noticed that interesting features such as faces were being ignored in favour of the dark corners so common in Film Noir.